matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 2: Define the LCZ-based urban extent_

 LCZ-based impervious fraction values (FRC_URB2D, available from `LCZ_UCP_default.csv`) are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
 Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban **@ANDREA - ADD SMALL SENTENCE TO STATE WHY THAT IS**.
-The FRC_URB2D field is also used to mask all other urban parameter fields, so that they are consistent in coverage.
+The FRC_URB2D field is also used to mask all other urban parameter fields, so that their extent is consistent.

 Resulting output: **geo_em.d0X_LCZ_extent.nc**